openscript/social_aggregator/Readme.md

 # Social Aggregator
 Dear followers!

 There are many social networks out there.
-This software aggregates the posts from different networks to one xml-stream.
+This software aggregates all your posts from different networks to one xml-stream, which you can reuse on your personal website or other fancy stuff.

+-> Screenshots <-

 ## Sources
+Basically the system is designed to be extensible via plugins.
+It's shipped with the following plugins:

 ### Networks
 - Facebook